DAT YOUR DATA IS BEING MIN(D)ED – The Invisible Fabric Of Chemnitz

 FROM URANIUM-MINING TO DATA-MINING TO PLANTING THE NEW OPPORTUNITY

 As the longterm artistic result, we aim to make the invisble visible by planting and installing large scale QR-codes and overlaying them with with augmented reality city-driven animation in order to map the invisible city and connect the urban with the rural setting.
 We will employ advertising displays and local newspapers to reveal the social fabric of networked urban space in order to increase data literacy with augmented maps.
 Releasing unseen geographies of our cities on the canvas of information.
 Converting data-centric quantitative insights towards emotional immersion and engagement for the viewers and makers.

 DECISION TREES – THE ART OF ENERGY – THE FOSSIL ATLAS OF FROZEN LIFE

 The petrified forest of Chemnitz in the dedicated Natural History Museum is a rare collective fossil memory, ancient data.
 Not single trees have been petrified, but a whole collective forest.
 The forest was a storage for ancient solar rays. energy collected, processed and stored via annual carbon rings.
-This inpires our work to embed the invisible dymamics of the city of Chemnitz into a large evolutionary window of time ranging from the fossil Permian period to the infossil data-driven future, bridging the old world with the new one, the visible with the invisible.
+This inspires our work to embed the invisible dynamics of the city of Chemnitz into a large evolutionary window of time ranging from the fossil Permian period to the infossil data-driven future, bridging the old world with the new one, the visible with the invisible.